Colinasda/BookRating/Dataset/README.md

 ***

 Warm prompt:
-The path to read the file in the code is the path on my computer, and you need to change it to your path when you run the code～～
+The path to read the file in the code is the path on my computer, and you need to change it to your path when you run the code